szilvia-csernus/community-transport/README.md

 ![Home Page Mobile](readme-images/home-mobile.jpeg)
 ![Mobile Navbar](readme-images/mobile-navbar.jpeg)

-The landing page gives a small intro about the organisation's mission and ways to sign up as a volunteer or as someone seeking help with transport.
+The landing page gives a small intro about the organisation's mission and ways to sign up as a volunteer or as someone seeking help.

 ### Features

 * I animated the background image and the red car in the front in CSS to give the impression of the car moving forward.
-* I drew the red car in [Figma](https://www.figma by copying this [free image](https://www.cleanpng.com/png-car-ferrari-f50-honda-civic-clip-art-red-car-clipa-178920/download-png.html) com/).
-I needed to separate the car body from the wheels in order to animate them separately.
+* I drew the red car in [Figma](https://www.figma.com/) by copying this [free image](https://www.cleanpng.com/png-car-ferrari-f50-honda-civic-clip-art-red-car-clipa-178920/download-png.html).
+I needed to separate the car's body from its wheels in order to animate them separately.
 * The responsible navbar is a [Materialize](https://materializecss.com/) feature.
 * The background picture is downloaded from [freesvg.org](https://freesvg.org/cityscape-cartoon-illustration)